nytlabs/streamtools/docs/docs.md

 * **parsexml**

-#### Queue Blocks
+### Queues

-These blocks hook into another system and collect messages to be emitted into streamtools.
+These blocks read from or write into external queue systems.

 * **fromnsq**.
 This block implements an NSQ reader.
 For more details on how to specify the rule for this block check out the [NSQ docs](http://bitly.github.io/nsq/).
     * Rules: